knative/docs/docs/eventing/channels/subscriptions.md

 ```

 - `--channel` specifies the source for cloud events that should be processed.
 You must provide the channel name.
-If you are not using the default channel that is backed by the Channel resource, you must prefix the channel name with the `<Group:Version:Kind>` for the specified channel type.
-For example, this will be `messaging.knative.dev:v1beta1:KafkaChannel` for a Kafka backed channel.
+If you are not using the default channel that is backed by the
+Channel resource, you must prefix the channel name with the `<Group:Version:Kind>` for the specified
+channel type.
+For example, this is `messaging.knative.dev:v1beta1:KafkaChannel` for a Kafka-backed channel.

 - `--sink` specifies the target destination to which the event should be delivered.
-By default, the `<sink_name>` is interpreted as a Knative service of this name, in the same namespace as the subscription.
+By default, the `<sink_name>` is interpreted as a Knative service of this name, in the same
+namespace as the subscription.
 You can specify the type of the sink by using one of the following prefixes:

     - `ksvc`: A Knative service.
     - `svc`: A Kubernetes Service.
-    - `channel`: A channel that should be used as destination.
-Only default channel types can be referenced here.
+    - `channel`: A channel that should be used as the destination.
+You can only reference default
+    channel types here.
     - `broker`: An Eventing broker.
-\
-&nbsp;
+    - `--sink-reply` is an optional argument you can use to specify where the sink reply is sent.
+    It uses the same naming conventions for specifying the sink as the `--sink` flag.
-- `--sink-reply` and `--sink-dead-letter` are optional arguments.
-They can be used to specify where the sink reply will be sent to, and where to send the cloud event in case of a failure, respectively.
-Both use the same naming conventions for specifying the sink as the `--sink` flag.
+    - `--sink-dead-letter` is an optional argument you can use to specify where to send the cloud
+    event in case of a failure.
+It uses the same naming conventions for specifying the sink as the
+    `--sink` flag.

 Example command:
 ```
 kn subscription create mysubscription --channel mychannel --sink ksvc:myservice
 ```

-This example command creates a channel named `mysubscription`, that routes events from a channel named `mychannel` to a Knative service named `myservice`.
+This example command creates a channel named `mysubscription` that routes events from a channel
+named `mychannel` to a Knative service named `myservice`.

 **NOTE:** The sink prefix is optional.
-It is also possible to specify the service for `--sink` as just `--sink <service_name>` and omit the `ksvc` prefix.
+You can also specify the service for `--sink` as just
+`--sink <service_name>` and omit the `ksvc` prefix.

 {{< /tab >}}